D-LEMA: Deep Learning Ensembles from Multiple Annotations -- Application to Skin Lesion Segmentation: Experiments

-To thoroughly assess the segmentation performance of our proposed ensemble framework, we leveraged three publicly available data sets in our evaluations.
-All the images in the used data sets are cropped into $96 \times 96$ pixels and normalized using the per-channel mean and standard deviation across the entire data set.
-A brief description of these test data sets are provided as follows: \textbf{ISIC}: Ribeiro et al. randomly selected a test set of 2,000 images with just one segmentation ground truth from ISIC Archive~\cite{ribeiro2020less}.
-We used the exact set in our experimental evaluations for fair comparisons.\\ \textbf{PH$^2$}: The (Pedro Hispano Hospital) data set contains 200 8-bit RGB color dermoscopic images~\cite{mendoncca2013ph}.
-All images are acquired under the same condition using Tuebinger Mole Analyzer system at 20$\times$ magnification. \\ \textbf{DermoFit}: This data set has 1300 8-bit RGB color clinical images~\cite{ballerini2013color}.
-The images are captured with a Canon EOS 350D SLR camera at the same distance from the lesion under controlled lighting conditions.
+To thoroughly assess the segmentation performance of our proposed ensemble framework, we leveraged three publicly available datasets in our evaluations.
+All the images in the used datasets are resized into $96 \times 96$ pixels and normalized using the per-channel mean and standard deviation across the entire dataset.
+A brief description of these test datasets are provided as follows: \begin{itemize} \item[$\bullet$] \textbf{ISIC}: Ribeiro et al.~\cite{ribeiro2020less} randomly selected a test set of 2,000 images with just one segmentation ground truth from ISIC Archive.
+We used the exact set in our experimental evaluations for fair comparisons. \item[$\bullet$] \textbf{PH$^2$}: The PH$^2$ (Pedro Hispano Hospital) dataset contains 200 8-bit RGB color dermoscopic images~\cite{mendoncca2013ph}.
+All images are acquired under the same condition using Tuebinger Mole Analyzer system at 20$\times$ magnification. \item[$\bullet$] \textbf{DermoFit}: This dataset has 1300 8-bit RGB color clinical images~\cite{ballerini2013color}.
+The images are captured with a Canon EOS 350D SLR camera at the same distance from the lesion under controlled lighting conditions. \end{itemize}